awslabs/aiops-modules/modules/eks/ray-cluster/README.md

 ## Description

 This module creates a Ray cluster in AWS EKS Kubernetes cluster.
 It deploys a RayClsuter via [kuberay-helm](https://github.com/ray-project/kuberay-helm) and a ClusterIP service.
+Requires a RayOperator.

 ## Inputs/Outputs